Jestersly/Trade_Tool_Treasury/README.md

 ## **🃏Own Opinion🃏**

-I think these data streams will give you detailed information about the stream of transactions, which can affect your trading decisions a lot.
+These data streams will give you detailed information about the stream of transactions, which can affect your trading decisions a lot.
 Trading with the smart money gets a lot easier.
 You will gain a bird's view over the ocean of cryptocurrencies.
 Swim with the Stream of the big fishes and not based on chart formations.
-The funding rates are significant if you trade with contracts but give you also information about the behavior in the overall market.
+The funding rates are significant if you trade with contracts, but they also give you information about the behavior of the overall market.
 This information can also be used to build algorithmic trading bots around it (buy if some 40,000,000$ Whale bought or something like that).
 Use several different intervals with a different amount of symbols for a perfect Overview of the deep Crypto-Market Sea.
-If you like what I am doing you can support me by liking my content, by sharing my account and my projects with your friends, or spending a coffee if you like.
+If you like what I am doing you can support me by liking my content, sharing my account and my projects with your friends, or you can pay me a coffee if you like.
 Happy trading👍